sd-powell/portfolio_project_1/TESTING.md

 `About Page`

 To avoid repetition, I have listed common links to the home page below as a summary.
-All links were fully tested and the outcome as as expected above.
+All links were fully tested and the outcome as expected above.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |